dsi-clinic/the-clinic/mentor-ta/mentor-expectations.md

 * Break down tasks into smaller components then you think will be required.
 * Be wary of creating an “Us (students/TA/mentors) vs. Them (partner)” dynamic
 * Students do not take notes.
-* Once again – do not have students work on the same task. &* Break tasks up into items small enough to define responsibilities around them.
+* Once again – do not have students work on the same task: **Break tasks up into items small enough to define responsibilities around them.**

 ## Common questions and Issues: